huggingface/blog/few-shot-learning-gpt-neo-and-inference-api.md

 ## What is few-shot learning?

-Few-Shot learning refers to the practice of feeding a learning model (language model) with a very small amount of data, contrary to the normal practice of fine-tuning using a large amount of data.
+Few-Shot Learning refers to the practice of feeding a machine learning model with a very small amount of training data to guide its predictions, like a few examples at inference time, as opposed to standard fine-tuning techniques which require a relatively large amount of training data for the pre-trained model to adapt to the desired task with accuracy.

 This technique has been mostly used in computer vision, but with some of the latest Language Models, like [EleutherAI GPT-Neo](https://www.eleuther.ai/projects/gpt-neo/) and [OpenAI GPT-3](https://openai.com/blog/gpt-3-apps/), we can now use it in Natural Language Processing (NLP).